A Survey on Point-of-Interest Recommendation: Models, Architectures, and Security: Preliminaries

 \begin{itemize}[leftmargin=*] \item \textbf{Point-of-Interest:} A point of interest, represented as $p_i$, signifies a particular location or site recognized for its significance or interest to various individuals, tourists, or researchers.
-These points on a map hold specific value or importance and can encompass landmarks, attractions, businesses, historical sites, parks, restaurants, hotels, or any locale of potential interest. \item \textbf{Check-in Event:} A check-in event, denoted as $c^u_{o}$, involves a user publicly declaring their presence at a specific venue or location at a specific time step $o$.
-Typically facilitated through mobile applications or social media platforms, this action entails sharing the user's current whereabouts with their social circle.
-During a check-in, the user typically selects or searches for a particular place, such as a restaurant, park, or event space, and indicates their current presence at that spot. \item \textbf{Next POI Recommendation:} Given a user $ u $'s check-in list $ C^u $, the next POI recommendation task revolves around predicting the subsequent POI at time $ o_{i+1}$. \end{itemize}
+These points on a map hold specific value or importance and can encompass landmarks, attractions, businesses, historical sites, parks, restaurants, hotels, or any locale of potential interest. \item \textbf{Check-in Event:} A check-in event, denoted as $c^u_{o}$, involves a user publicly declaring their presence at a venue or location at a specific time step $o$.
+Typically facilitated through mobile apps or social media, this action shares the user's whereabouts with their social circle.
+During a check-in, the user selects or searches for a place, such as a restaurant, park, or event space, to indicate their presence. \item {\tkderevision{\textbf{POI Recommendation:} Given a user $ u $'s check-in list $ C^u = \left\{ c^u_1, c^u_2, \dots, c^u_k \right\} $, where each $ c^u_i $ represents a check-in event at time $ o_i $, the POI recommendation task aims to suggest a set of POIs to the user based on their historical check-ins and preferences.
+The goal is to suggest POIs that the user is likely to visit in the future, leveraging their interaction patterns and preferences within the LBSN.}} \item \textbf{Next POI Recommendation:} Given a user $ u $'s check-in list $ C^u $, the next POI recommendation task revolves around predicting the subsequent POI at time $ o_{i+1}$.
+It specifically refers to recommending the immediate next POI the user is likely to visit based on their current trajectory and patterns. \item {\tkderevision{\textbf{Spatial Item Recommendation:}} Given a user's historical interaction data at various spatial locations, the spatial item recommendation task aims to suggest items or products that are contextually relevant to the user based on their location and spatial preferences.
+The goal is to recommend items that the user is likely to engage with, considering both the spatial distribution of items and the user's past interactions within these geographical regions.} \end{itemize}